kevinduh/sockeye-recipes3/README.md

 # sockeye-recipes3

-Training scripts and recipes for the Sockeye Neural Machine Translation (NMT) toolkit
+Training scripts, recipes, and hyperparameter optimization for the Sockeye Neural Machine Translation (NMT) toolkit
 - The original Sockeye codebase is at [AWS Labs](https://github.com/awslabs/sockeye).
 This repo is based off [a stable fork](https://github.com/kevinduh/sockeye), version: 3.1.14
 - Here we focus on Sockeye v3.
 This repo is similar but not exactly back-compatible with the older version of [sockeye-recipes for Sockeye v2](https://github.com/kevinduh/sockeye-recipes2).